pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 Companion app can be found at [Companion App](https://github.com/pauljohnston2025/breadcrumb-mobile.git)
 [Companion App Releases](https://github.com/pauljohnston2025/breadcrumb-mobile/releases/latest)

+---
+# Bug Reports

+To aid in the fastest resolution, please include.

+* Some screenshots of the issue, and possibly a recording
+* A reproduction case of exactly how to reproduce the issue
+* What you expected to happen
+* The settings that you had enabled/disabled (a full screenshot of all the settings is best)

+Please ensure any images/recordings do not contain any identifying information, such as your current location.

+---

 Can be used without the companion app, but will only show current track.
 Use the companion app to add a route that you can follow.